 Step 5: Save your logic application.
 On the designer's toolbar, choose Save.

-Your logic application is live now, but does nothing other than checking your new email.
+Your logic application is live now but does nothing other than check your new email.
 So include an action that reacts whenever the trigger fires.

 Sending Approval Email